tarantool/tarantool/changelogs/unreleased/gh-5310-fix-cursor-invalidation.md

 ## bugfix/sql

-* Fixed a crash that could occur when tuples longer than specified in the space format were selected (gh-5310, gh-4666).
+* Fixed a crash that could occur when selecting tuples with more fields than specified in the space format (gh-5310, gh-4666).